 - Minimize property damage.
 Keeping your personal safety and the safety of others first, then take appropriate steps to minimize property damage.

-- To file a claim with the appropriate insurance carrier, Risk Management will need the following information:
+- To file a claim with the appropriate insurance carrier, Enterprise Risk will need the following information:

 - The department name.